decilem/MA-RE-LicenseCourseNotes/README.md

   PMI can be shopped by the lender.
 If credit is better, PMI is lower.

 * *Remember: PMI is insurance provided by a private insurance company, whereas MI is insurance provided by the government*

+##### Under the Dodd Frank Act's new TRID rules, the HUD-1 was replaced with:  The Closing Statement